this-is-a-test-organisation/tyk-docs/tyk-docs/content/basic-config-and-security/control-limit-traffic/request-size-limits.md

 All size limits are stated in bytes and are applied only to the request _body_, excluding the headers.

-Tyk compares each incoming API request with the configured maximum size(s) and will reject any request that exceeds the size you have set, returning an HTTP 400 error with the message "Request is too large".
+Tyk compares each incoming API request with the configured maximum size(s) and will reject any request that exceeds the size you have set, returning an HTTP 4xx error as detailed below.

 {{< note success >}}
 **Note**